 Dead Space 2 on the other hand, was jarring.
 EA clearly smelt a franchise, and wanted to open it up to a wider audience.
 Cue bigger set pieces and more action.
 It was still a great game, but I was gutted that I was losing my survival horror again.

 So now we have the third entry in the franchise.
 What I find so confusing about the whole affair is that I do still really enjoy playing these games, even though they seem to enjoy fucking around with my expectations.
+To say it’s driving me mad could be a push, but maybe I’m starting to feel like Isaac Clarke as I figure things out.

 As I was expecting the game to dive further down the path set out by part 2, I didn’t feel particular put out.
 I did end up spending most of the game quite happy as I skulked along corridors, shot the legs out from under more and more nasty necromorphs, and found out what ‘make us whole’ means.